AstronautCharlie/hidden_gems/README.md

 ## Listen to Playlists
 Once you've generated the playlists, listen to them and like songs from them.
 Once you've listened to all of the playlists, wash, rinse, and repeat.
 Check out `track_scores.csv` to see which of your top tracks yielded the most likes.

+## Look at Scores
+Check out `track_scores.csv` to see which seed tracks gave you the most liked songs.
+Don't edit this file manually!
+The code needs it to keep track of scores.

+# What to do next?
+Get recommendations based on artists as well as tracks